TimRivoli/Stock-Price-Trade-Analyzer/README.md

-This is a Python 3.0 project for analyzing stock prices and methods of stock trading using native Python tools and Google TensorFlow machine learning.
+This is a Python 3.0 project for analyzing stock prices and methods of stock trading.
+It uses native Python tools and Google TensorFlow machine learning.
 It has two main class modules PriceTradeAnalyzer and SeriesPrediction described below.

 Module: PriceTradeAnalyzer
 Class PricingData